 What kind of financial aid is available?

-The Divinity School offers a generous financial aid program based on both merit and need.
+The Divinity School offers a generous financial aid program.
 More information about financial aid can be found here.

 In order to receive federal need-based aid, students must fill out the FAFSA form.

 Do you have a course catalog you can send to me?